 There was little question the elderly wrong-way driver was to blame.
 The question was whether Jeffrey, who was driving with the flow of traffic, should be deemed comparatively negligent for driving drunk.
-There was nothing to indicate he’d caused the crash, but the issue of comparative fault became increasingly worrisome when Mr. Larsen learned several other drivers who had been ahead of Jeffrey were able to move out of the way as the wrong-way elderly couple approached, whereas Jeffrey had not.
+There was nothing to indicate he’d caused the crash, but the issue of comparative fault became increasingly worrisome when Mr. Lassen learned several other drivers who had been ahead of Jeffrey were able to move out of the way as the wrong-way elderly couple approached, whereas Jeffrey had not.

-Mr. Larsen had a difficult decision.
+Mr. Lassen had a difficult decision.
 If he took the case to jurors, there was a decent chance they would find at least some percentage of comparative negligence.
 If it was substantial, it could significantly reduce the amount of compensation with which he’d walk away.
 For instance, if a jury were to find Jeffrey 40 percent at fault for the auto accident, his damage award would be reduced by 40 percent.
 That was a problem because Jeffrey’s injuries were quite serious, his medical care costly and he had no health insurance.
 On top of all that, he was unable to return to work, so the financial pressure was weighing heavily on him.